AntociM/budgy/README.md

 This [tool](#https://developers.google.com/web/tools/lighthouse) was used to test the performance and accessibility.
 It provided useful information to improve accessibility and SEO during the creation process.
 Here are the final results:
 ![](assets/images/lighthouse.jpg)

+## Fixed Bugs

+During the development process, a series of errors pop up.
+The user's ability to add negative values in the Amount form field showed a lack of defensive design.
+This bug was solved by using `min` and `oninput` attributes for `input`.

+Another error in the same form field was that only whole numbers could be added.
+This was solved by setting `step` input attribute's value to 0.01.
+Numeric values with two decimal places are allowed.

 ## Known issues
 1. The calculation for extracting the week number from the entry date in the form does not always work properly.
 This leads to inaccurate weekly reports.